 cache Logical: use caching, load data from and save to the.
 The cache directory by default belongs to the user, located in the user's default cache directory, and named "OmnipathR".
+Find out about it by getOption("omnipathr.cachedir").
+Can be changed by omnipath\set\cachedir.

+dorothea\levels

-Find out about it by getOption("omnipathr.cachedir") Can be changed by omnipath_set_cachedir. dorothea_levels The confidence levels of the dorothea interactions (TF-target) which range from A to D. Set to A and B by default. types Character: interaction types, such as "transcriptional", "post_transcriptional", "post_translational", etc. fields Character: additional fields (columns) to be included in the result.
-For a list of available fields, see query_info. exclude Character: names of datasets or resource to be excluded from the result.
+The confidence levels of the dorothea interactions (TF-target) which range from types Character: interaction types, such as "transcriptional", "post\transcriptional", fields Character: additional fields (columns) to be included in the result.
+For a list of available fields, see query\info.

+A to D. Set to A and B by default.

+"post\translational", etc.

+exclude Character: names of datasets or resource to be excluded from the result.
 By deafult, the records supported by only these resources or datasets will be removed from the output.
-If strict_evidences = TRUE, the resource, reference and causality information in the data frame will be reconstructed to remove all information coming from the excluded resources.
+If strict\evidences = TRUE, the resource, reference and causality information in the data frame will be reconstructed to remove all information coming from the excluded resources.